rob-myers/rob-myers.github.io/docs/plan.md

 ✅ Life-sizes meshes in blender, scaled down on import gltf ✅ Texture width/height should be a power of 2
 ✅ Another textured mesh `Barrel`
+✅ Use uv-map-style for `Crate` too
+✅ Meshes receive and cast shadows

 ### Three.js Animation

 ```tsx